Skip to main content

 Kirschwasser

-A clear, colorless brandy made from double distillation of morello cherries.
-It's often used in desserts and cocktails.
+A clear, colorless brandy twice-distilled from morello cherries, used as much in desserts and cocktails as it is sipped on its own.

 spirit40-45%